MILG0IR/MILG0IR-home/README.md

  - PHP72-OpenSSL

 ## How to create a web server
-If you do not have a webserver then please follow one of theese guides to create a new one
+If you do not have a webserver then please follow one of these guides to create a new one